JonathanOrd/dear-imgui.hs/README.md

 put together graphical user interfaces in Haskell, with a particular focus to games and graphics intensive applications.

+This has been updated to use the DearImGui Docking branch.

 # Getting Started

 To get started, we'll build the following: